The Present Moment

 Wrong internal states convert us into defenseless victims of human perversity. ―Samael Aun Weor, Treatise of Revolutionary Psychology

 If we face a crisis and yet we act with ego, at our job, in our career, we become defenseless.
 We become weak.
 People and their ego overwhelm us.
 We become victims of life, unable to act and orient the ship of our existence.
 We become slaves of suffering.

 You must learn to face the most unpleasant events of practical life with an appropriate internal uprightness.

 This means we are practicing retrospection meditation.
-We have to learn to comprehend the ego in the moment, observe ourselves instant by instant, moment by moment, acting upon Shari’ah, ethics.
+We have to learn to comprehend the ego in the moment, observe ourselves instant by instant, moment-by-moment, acting upon شريعة Shari’ah, ethics.
 We must not identify with any event, because that wastes energy.
 We must not identify with external circumstances or our egotistical reactions, but to observe it like a movie so that we acquire data, information.
-And then later in the evening, or later in our day, we meditate upon what we saw and ask for comprehension and elimination of mistaken states from divinity.
+Then later in the evening, or later in our day, we meditate upon what we saw and ask for comprehension and elimination of mistaken states from divinity.

 Unquestionably, each external event needs its appropriate fare, that is, its precise psychological state. ―Samael Aun Weor, Treatise of Revolutionary Psychology